GlaxoSmithKline's COPD drug Anoro receives European green light

 The drug is a combination of UMEC, a long-acting muscarinic antagonist, and VI, a long-acting beta agonist, in a single inhaler.
 It is expected to generate sales of more than $2 billion a year by 2018, according to the average estimate of six analysts polled by Thomson Reuters.

-Recommendations for marketing approval from the European Medicines Agency are usually followed by the granting of full marketing authorization by the European Commission.
+Recommendations for marketing approval from the European Medicines Agency are usually followed by the granting of full marketing authorisation by the European Commission.

 The companies said they expected that decision during the second quarter of 2014.